 - Date: shows the date and time when the Network Snapshot was created. - Number of devices: shows the number of devices in your network when the Network Snapshot was created. - Scan range: shows the scan range(s) set in Osiris when the Network Snapshot was created (see 16.3.1).

-Only one Network Snapshot can be created.
+Only one Network Snapshot is available.

 It is possible to create and delete a Network Snapshot.

 Creating a new snapshot will overwrite any existing snapshot.

-A Network Snapshot can only be created while a measurement is running.
+A Network Snapshot can only be created with the measurement running.